rajmahendra/IronMaster/README.md

 # IronMaster
-A small command line tool writting using Kotling to player run a solo IronSworn PRG tame
+A small command-line tool written using Kotlin to player run a solo [IronswornRPG](http://www.ironswornrpg.com) game.

-This is not to replace your all time favourite table-top pen-paper dice style.
-If you are new and/or do not have necessary items like dice, pen,paper, rulebook etc, or you are new to the RPG and like to try Ironsworn faster then this tool is for you
+This tool is not to replace your all-time favourite way fo playing; table-top pen-paper dice style.
+If you have all the setup to play, feel free to ignore this tool and continue with your real-time system.
+This tool is for the beginners who do not have to spend time on setup or try the game with minimum arrangements and configurations.
+We also plan to make it easy to guide.
+But its for the long run.
+Currently goal fo this game is to minimize the setup and fast way to handle the system.

 # NOTE
-Currently this tool is in development state. you can see the status in this page.
+Currently, this tool is in development state.
+You can see the status on this page.

 # Prerequesit
 * Java Runtime 1.8

 # Getting Started
-* Make sure you install the above prerequesit.
+* Make sure you install the above prerequisites.
 * Create your Character (This tool requires)
 * Create your Assets (This tool requires)
 * Create your world in mind or paper
-Thats all, run the tool and it automatically starts and ready for your commands
+That's all, run the tool, and it automatically starts and ready for your commands.

 # Features Added
 | Features                                                 | Status           | Remarks  |